Skip to main content

 Twilio provides documentation on how to register and comply, but many users reported difficulties during the 10DLC rollout.
 This led to some Twilio customers having messages blocked or facing downtime because their campaigns weren’t properly registered.

 MessageBird also works for international messaging, and it is interconnected with carriers worldwide.
-It can reach hundreds of countries and supports messaging on channels like WhatsApp.
+It can reach hundreds of countries and supports messaging on various channels.

 Bird likely provides guidance, but again expects users to follow the rules of each channel.
 One potential advantage of Bird’s new model is pricing transparency across regions, so that you might see fewer hidden fees for things like carrier passthrough costs.